 Figure 1 - The interrelationship of the GPCs, the syllabus, the CiPs and their descriptors to the role of a phase 2 trainee, and subsequently to the role of a consultant surgeon.
 Items from the syllabus are combined with items taken from the GPC framework to form the small tasks which are the CiP descriptors.
 When the small tasks of the descriptors are integrated, they comprise the constituent parts of the role of a phase 2 trainee/consultant surgeon (the CiPs).
-When the CiPs are taken together, along with the GPCs, the role of a phase 2 trainee/consultant surgeon (the ciPs).
 When the CiPs are taken together, along with the GPCs, the role of a phase 2 trainee/consultant surgeon (the overall outcome of the curriculum), is described.
 Each of these CiPs will be developed through training in this and subsequent curricula, until the level required of a day-one consultant is reached.
-Assessment in an outcome-based curriculum through the MCR examines the trainee from the perspective of the outcome (phase 2 trainee) and compares performance in each CiP and in the GPCs to that level.
+Assessment in an outcome-based curriculum through the MCR examines the trainee from the GPCs to that level.
 If the outcome level is not reached, then targeted feedback and development plans can be made with reference to the CiP descriptors and beyond to the syllabus items and GPC items that combine to form the descriptors.